Take time out from sowing seeds from Monday 13th July until after the dark of the moon on Tuesday 21st July 2020.

 Here’s a post I wrote about planting by the moon phases if you like more information and reflections on it.

-Moon planting guides remind me to plant SOMETHING [even just sprouts on the window-sill], plan a little, and help me have a continuous supply!
+Moon planting guides remind me to plant SOMETHING, plan a little, and help me have a continuous supply!